sequentech/documentation/docs/deployment/browsers-and-cookies.md

 ### Configuration

-The login cookies expiration time can be configured to be a fixed period instead of session cookies.
+The login session cookies expiration time can be configured instead of having no expiration time.

 To do that, just find the line with the `cookies_expires` configuration in the `config.yml` file and uncomment it.
 The expiration time will be set in minutes,